avaframe/AvaFrame/docs/FAQ.rst

     decreased accordingly.
 This ensures a reasonable amount of particles for the gradient computation.

-Regarding the DEM data, if a cell size different than 5 meters is chosen and the provided DEM in Inputs is of different mesh cell size than the chosen one, for the default settings, the DEM in Inputs is remeshed to the chosen cell size.
+Regarding the DEM data, if a cell size different than 5 meters is chosen and the provided DEM in Inputs is of different mesh cell size than the chosen one, there is the possibility to search for suitable DEMs in the subdirectory DEMremeshed.
-However, there is also the possibility to search for suitable DEMs in the subdirectory DEMremeshed (further details are provided in :ref:`moduleCom1DFA:DEM input data`)
+Using the default settings, this subdirectory is cleaned when starting simulations, to ensure remeshing, but this can be changed in the configuration file (further details are provided in :ref:`moduleCom1DFA:DEM input data`).